nslay/RicianNormalization/README.txt

 RicianNormalization has been successfully built and tested with:
 Microsoft Visual Studio 2017 on Windows 10 Professional Clang 8.0.0 on FreeBSD 12.0-STABLE
+Microsoft Visual Studio 2019 on Windows 10 Professional GCC 9.2.0 on CentOS 7

 using ITK versions:
 ITK 4.13
+ITK 5.1

 #######################################################################
 # Caveats                                                             #